madebits/madebits.github.io/blog/2018/2019-01-23-Installing-Ubuntu-18.10.md

 <!--- tags: linux -->

-I gave Ubuntu 18.10 a try in VirtualBox and here is a summary of some the things I had to do.
+I gave Ubuntu 18.10 a try in VirtualBox and here is a summary of some of the things I had to do, for own reference.

 ##Remove Swap Partition

-Some installer crashed when I tried to modify partitions of default encrypted disk setup, and I ma not really sure how much control installer offers to fine-tune that, so I ended up with using defaults.
+Installer gave me errors when I tried to modify partitions of default encrypted disk setup.
+I am not really sure how much control installer offers to fine-tune that, and I ended up with using defaults.

 I wanted to remove the default swap partition that was created:

 ```bash
 lsblk